pirapira/reasonable-manifest/README.md

 - We work on reasonable systems.
   * Reasonable systems are systems that can be reasoned about.
-  * We build, understand and improve the reasonable systems.
+  * We build, understand and improve reasonable systems.

 ### Specification
 - Reasonable systems require simple and accurate specification,